cudoventures/cudos-builders/tools-bash/updater/readme.md

 ## Backup

-Backup script has for usages:
+Backup script has four usages:

 ### Create a backup
 The command below creates a backup of current source files and data files.